 - When the item is located and reaches our library, it is processed by the SourceFinder team.
 Items such as books and non-print media are given due dates.

-- These items are then sent to the third floor W. Frank Steely Library circulation desk for pick up.
+- These items are then sent to the third floor W. Frank Steely Library Access Services desk for pick up.
 Media items that are selected for purchase are sent to the second floor of W. Frank Steely Library Media Services desk for pick up.

 - Articles sent electronically to SourceFinder are uploaded to a server and notification emails are sent to the requester notifying them that their article is available to view and download.

-- All requesters will receive an email notifying them of the arrival of their item or article with pick up location instructions.
+- All requesters will receive an email or phone call notifying them of the arrival of their item or article with pick up location instructions.

 How do I find out when my requested item has arrived?